The Barun valley – Danda Kharka

 20th October

 Food options at the lodge weren’t great.
 We ate noodles at dinner last night.
 They were thick.
 We had challenges to gulp them down our throats.
 Breakfast was somewhat better.
 Yet, Seduwa offered the last chance to charge my camera batteries.
 The next available choice was at Phemathang, which we reached much later, that too, unplanned.
 But that’s a story to be told later.
-After Raju settled the bills, we assembled in front of the lodge for a group photograph along with Anil, Manoj & Raju with all our trekking gears.
+After Raju settled the bills, we assembled in front of the lodge for a group photograph.
+Anil, Manoj and Raju joined us with all our trekking gears.
 Another was taken at the entrance gate of the Makalu Barun National park.

 Picture courtesy, Dhananjoy De